Mary Tyler Moore: Politics

-Awards and honors
+Acting credits and accolades

 In February 1981, Moore was nominated for the Academy Award for Best Actress for her role in the drama film Ordinary People but lost to Sissy Spacek for her role in Coal Miner's Daughter.
 In 1981, she won the Golden Globe Award for Best Actress in a Drama for that role.

-Moore received a total of seven Emmy Awards.
-Four for portraying Mary Richards on MTM Show, two for her portrayal of Laura Petrie.
+Moore received a total of six Emmy Awards, including two for her portrayal of Laura Petrie on The Dick Van Dyke Show and three for portraying Mary Richards on The Mary Tyler Moore Show.
+In 1993 she won an Emmy for her portrayal of Georgia Tann in the Lifetime made-for-TV film Stolen Babies.

 On Broadway, Moore received a Special Tony Award for her performance in Whose Life Is It Anyway? in 1980, and was nominated for a Drama Desk Award as well.
 In addition, as a producer, she received nominations for Tony Awards and Drama Desk Awards for MTM's productions of Noises Off in 1984 and Benefactors in 1986, and won a Tony Award for Best Revival of a Play or Musical in 1985 for Joe Egg.

 In 1986, she was inducted into the Television Hall of Fame.
 In 1987, she received a Lifetime Achievement Award in Comedy from the American Comedy Awards.

 Moore's contributions to the television industry were recognized in 1992 with a star on the Hollywood Walk of Fame.
 The star is located at 7021 Hollywood Boulevard.

 On May 8, 2002, Moore was present when cable network TV Land and the City of Minneapolis dedicated a statue in downtown Minneapolis of Mary Richards, her character in The Mary Tyler Moore Show.
 The statue, by artist Gwendolyn Gillen, was chosen from designs submitted by 21 sculptors.
 The bronze sculpture was located in front of the Dayton's department store, later Macy's, near the corner of 7th Street South and Nicollet Mall.
 It depicts the iconic moment in the show's opening credits where Moore tosses her tam o' shanter in the air, in a freeze-frame at the end of the montage.
 While Dayton's is clearly seen in the opening sequence, the store in the background of the hat toss is actually Donaldson's, which was, like Dayton's, a locally based department store with a long history at 7th and Nicollet.
-In late 2015, the statue was relocated to the city's visitor center during renovations; it was reinstalled in its original location in 2017.
+In late 2015, the statue was relocated to the city's visitor center during renovations, and was reinstalled in its original location in 2017.

 Moore was awarded the 2011 Screen Actors Guild's lifetime achievement award.
 In New York City in 2012, Moore and Bernadette Peters were honored by the Ride of Fame and a double-decker bus was dedicated to them and their charity work on behalf of "Broadway Barks", which the duo co-founded.